Skip To Main Content

 Sparrow's second year with the Tribe resulted in a 12-6 CAA record for the second consecutive season, tying the program record for league wins.
 With Sparrow's help on the bench W&M got off to their best start in program history through 11 CAA games, posting an 8-3 mark.
 He and the rest of Erin Dickerson Davis' staff became the fastest to 20 conference wins in program history (29 games) and the fastest to 30 overall wins since 1929 (53 games).

-Sparrow's work with the team's post players led to a All-CAA first team selection for Nylah Young.
+Sparrow's work with the team's post players led to an All-CAA First Team selection for Nylah Young.
 The grad student finished second in the CAA in scoring at 16.1 points per game, with 11 performances of 20-plus points.
 Young also led the Tribe on the glass in 2023-24.

 In his first season on the sidelines, he helped the Green and Gold to 18 wins, including 12 CAA victories, which matched the program record.